Globalism vs Sovereignty Seminar

 Program Description

-We live in a multi-nodal, high-speed, fluid, hyper-connected global economy.
+We live in a high-speed, fluid, hyper-connected global economy.
 As such, the mantra of the past three decades has been more and more connectivity, building webs of trade agreements and supranational institutions that govern the global economy.
 The ever-widening European Union tangle of regulations and mandates on member countries is a good example of this growing web.

 Today there is an intensifying desire to assert or reassert sovereign control, and the evidence is everywhere.
 These movements are becoming a dominant feature of the world order, as are the movements geared to protecting the globalist view.
 The result, in many areas of the world, is a form of civil war, or polarization, which will continue to constrict unified national thinking.